Once you have a backup infrastructure in place, it's important to maintain it through regular updates and test...

 2. Have a policy for refreshing your media

 In spite of the need to address your own unique backup infrastructure, there are several general areas of focus that are more or less universal.
 For starters, every backup uses some sort of backup media.
 Tape backups use tapes.
 Disk backups use disks.
 Even cloud backups usually depend on disks for caching purposes.
 Therefore, put in place a media refresh policy.
 Storage media does not last forever, so it is important to set a policy defining the number of times that tapes can be overwritten or the frequency with which disks need to be replaced.

-Consider the health of the backup server.
 Like any other server, a backup server periodically needs updates.
 Unfortunately, the update process can be both time-consuming and disruptive.
 As such, it is a good idea to have a set policy for installing updates.
 This will help to prevent those unwanted situations in which the OS forces an update and reboots the backup server without your consent.

 Finally, be mindful of the integrity of the backups.
 This one isn't quite as pressing as it used to be, because modern backup systems tend to be highly reliable.
 Even so, I have seen countless situations over the years in which a configuration error kept key data from being backed up.
 As a result, it is important to schedule regular backup tests.
 Such tests verify the integrity of the backup infrastructure, confirm that all of your data is being backed up and help the administrative staff to remain familiar with how the recovery process works.